-Presents data on crime and safety at school from the perspectives of students, teachers, principals, and the general population.
+Presents data on crime and safety at school from the perspectives of students, teachers, and principals.
 A joint effort by the Bureau of Justice Statistics and the National Center for Education Statistics, this annual report examines crime occurring in school as well as on the way to and from school.
-It also provides the most current detailed statistical information on the nature of crime in schools, school environments, and responses to violence and crime at school.
-Data are drawn from several federally funded collections including the National Crime Victimization Survey, Youth Risk Behavior Survey, School Survey on Crime and Safety, and School and Staffing Survey.
+It also provides the most current detailed statistical information on the nature of crime in schools and school environments and responses to violence and crime at school.
+Data are drawn from several federally funded collections including the National Crime Victimization Survey, Youth Risk Behavior Survey, School Survey on Crime and Safety, and the Schools and Staffing Survey.

 - Information was gathered from an array of sources including: